ADB approves $500-million loan to support Philippines' blue economy - BusinessWorld Online

 The Philippines, the world’s second-largest archipelagic nation, is battered by around 20 typhoons each year, with cyclones growing stronger in recent years.

+Senators Lorna Regina “Loren” B. Legarda and Senator Risa N. Hontiveros-Baraquel have refiled the measure since the 20th Congress opened.

+President Ferdinand R. Marcos, Jr. will support renewed efforts to pass the Blue Economy Act, Palace Press Officer Clarissa A. Castro said in July.

-The ADB was the second-biggest development partner of the Philippines in 2024, with $11.05-billion worth of 59 loans and grants. — Aubrey Rose A. Inosante
+The ADB was the second-biggest development partner of the Philippines in 2024 with 59 loans and grants worth $11.05 billion. — Aubrey Rose A. Inosante